Klein, Texas: Flora

 A well-preserved oxbow lake habitat can be found in the Ponderosa Walking Park.
 Dwarf palmetto Sabal minor and southern magnolia Magnolia grandiflora trees are found in the understory and near the edges of bodies of water and swamps, as well as bald cypress (Taxodium distichum) sweetgum (Liquidambar styraciflua), water oak (Quercus nigra), and black tupelo (Nyssa sylvatica) all being present.

 Fauna

-Reptiles from common species like the Red-ear slider turtle, and green anole (Anolis carolinensis), American green tree frog, to more precarious species such as the venomous Texas coral snake Micrurus tener, and the American alligator.
+Reptiles in the community include common species like the red-ear slider turtle, green anole (Anolis carolinensis), and American green tree frog, as well as more precarious species such as the venomous Texas coral snake Micrurus tener, and the American alligator.

 Government and infrastructure

 Local government

-Harris County ESD 16 dba "Klein Fire Department", headquartered at 16810 Squyres Road and operates with eight stations, serves areas considered to be Klein.
-KFD stations in areas with Klein postal addresses.
-Klein FD is funded by Harris County ESD 16.

-Harris County ESD 16 "Klein Fire Department" is governed by 5 elected commissioners.
+Harris County ESD 16, dba Klein Fire Department, headquartered at 16810 Squyres Road and operating with eight stations, serves areas considered to be Klein.
+Harris County ESD 16 is governed by five elected commissioners.

-Klein FD is operated under a Fire Chief, 2 Deputy Fire Chiefs, 6 District Chiefs and 1 Safety Officer.